migros/migros-threat-feeds/FAQ.md

 **Q: Do you provide category mappings or taxonomies (e.g., ATT&CK, misp-galaxy)?**

 A: Not currently.
 We provide simple tags for downstream mapping.

+---

+**Q: Why do some feeds include brands that do not directly belong to the Migros Group?**

+A: In the spirit of "Migros macht meh für d'Schwiiz" we also publish relevant "bycatch" when it serves the cause.